-Your face and lips will be examined as well for any unusual swelling, bleeding or abnormalities.
+Your face and lips will be examined as well for any unusual swelling, bleeding, or abnormalities.
 Your gums, tongue, and cheeks are checked.
-Occlusion and clinical exam of your teeth are also performed.
+Occlusion and clinical exams of your teeth are also performed.
 And if your dentist thinks that you may be suffering from some forms of cavities, he/she may advise for an X-ray.

 During check-ups, you may need to undergo professional dental cleaning and polishing.
 Then, if your dentist finds problems, steps to fix them will be discussed.
 Usually, if the dentist has a dental hygienist, the dental cleaning will be performed by the hygienist, instead of your dentist.
 Do not worry.
 These dental hygienists are trained professionals to perform their duties well.